If you would like to ask a question that is not addressed below, please contact the project team.

 3. Why are you proposing this project at Roberts Bank?

 Roberts Bank is an established trade corridor and a vital part of Canada’s trade with Asia.
 Roberts Bank has deep water necessary to accommodate large container ships, and is located close to major transportation corridors for the movement of trucks and trains.
 Substantial infrastructure investments have been made in the last decade in anticipation of increased trade through Roberts Bank, including the $1.2 billion South Fraser Perimeter Road and the $300 million Roberts Bank Rail Corridor Program.

 Roberts Bank is also ideal because it allows the terminal to be built in deep water, thereby protecting the shoreline and marine habitat.

 4. How much will the project cost?
 Who is paying for it?

 The estimated cost of the Roberts Bank Terminal 2 Project is more than two billion dollars Canadian.
-The project would be funded by the Vancouver Fraser Port Authority and the private sector and therefore does not require any tax dollars.

 5. Is expanding existing container terminals an option to meet growing demand?

 The Vancouver Fraser Port Authority has worked with terminal operators to increase capacity at existing terminals.
 The four existing terminals at the Port of Vancouver – Deltaport, Vanterm, Centerm and Fraser Surrey Docks – have undergone improvements in the past decade to maximize their capacity.
 Further improvements are planned at Deltaport and are being examined at Centerm.